kyle11235/ruby-adventure/README.md

                 - optimize
                 select Hierarchy/Tilemap > add component > Composite Collider 2D (auto add rigid 2d com)
                 In the Tilemap Collider 2D component, enable the Used By Composite checkbox.
-                In the Rigidbody 2D component, set the Rigidbody Body Type property to Static.
+                In the Rigidbody2D component, set the Rigidbody Body Type property to Static.

-- World Interactions - Collectibles
+- World Interactions - Collectibles, + health value

         - Trigger